UltraMessaging/mcs_json_print/README.md

 ````
 * In the "mcs.properties" file, specify the desired name of the output file
 that the plugin should write the JSON data to.
+The special name "-" (dash) tells the module to write to standard out
+(the property defaults to "-").
 Here's an example "mcs.properties" file:
 ````
 outFilePath=/tmp/tst.json